-This course implements the concept of cardiovascular conditioning through the use of steps, risers and fitness routines set to music.
-Each workout utilizes a 4-10" step bench for aerobic exercise routines for cardiovascular fitness, but also include the implementation of activities that improve muscle strengthening, flexibility, balance, reaction time and coordination.
+1 credits: 1 hour lecture/week - 1 hour lab/week - Common Course Outline This course implements the concept of cardiovascular conditioning through the use of steps, risers and fitness routines set to music.
+Each workout utilizes a 4-10" step bench for aerobic exercise routines for cardiovascular fitness, but also includes the implementation of activities that improve muscle strengthening, flexibility, balance, reaction time and coordination.
 (Prerequisites: None).